jdibenes/hl2ss/README.md

 ## Known Issues

 - Ocassionally, the application might crash when accessing the Front Camera and RM Depth Long Throw streams simultaneously.
 See https://github.com/microsoft/HoloLens2ForCV/issues/142.
 - Currently, it is not possible to access the Front Camera and RM Depth AHAT streams simultaneously without downgrading the HoloLens 2 OS.
-See Notes: https://github.com/microsoft/HoloLens2ForCV/issues/133.
+See: https://github.com/microsoft/HoloLens2ForCV/issues/133.
 - RM Depth AHAT and RM Depth Long Throw streams cannot be accessed simultaneously.

 ## Building